Tent Rental in Phoenix

 Scottsdale and the East Valley

-The East Valley — Mesa, Gilbert, Chandler — is where the more affordable market operates.
-Backyard weddings and community events are common, and several rental companies specialize in this mid-range segment.
+The East Valley, Mesa, Gilbert and Chandler, is where backyard weddings and community events are common, and several rental companies focus on that segment.
 Cave Creek and Carefree to the north offer desert ranch venues with a more rustic feel.

 Desert Venue Considerations

 Desert installations have unique logistics.
-There's often no grass — just hardpacked dirt, gravel or decomposed granite.
+There's often no grass: just hardpacked dirt, gravel or decomposed granite.
 Power access is limited at remote desert sites, so generators are standard.
-Budget $500-$1,500 for a generator depending on your power needs.
 Lighting matters more here than most places because sunset events are popular and it gets dark fast in the desert.

 Tips for Renting in Phoenix